5jt/dyalog-cookbook/manuscript/18 GUI.md

 Not much code, but very helpful and used over and over again, so it makes sense to make it a function.

 It just makes position and size a matrix and sums up the rows.
 That is exactly what we need for positioning the Edit control vertically.
-Its horizontal position  is of course defined by `n.∆H_Gap`.
+Its horizontal position  is of course defined by `N.∆H_Gap`.

 #### The function `GUI.CreateStartLookingHere`

 ~~~
- n←CreateStartLookingHere n;∆
+ N←CreateStartLookingHere N;∆
  ∆←⊂'Label'
- ∆,←⊂'Posn'((n.∆V_Gap+⊃U.AddPosnAndSize n.SearchFor)n.∆H_Gap)
+ ∆,←⊂'Posn'((N.∆V_Gap+⊃U.AddPosnAndSize N.SearchFor)N.∆H_Gap)
  ∆,←⊂'Caption' 'Start &looking here:'
  ∆,←⊂'Attach'('Top' 'Left' 'Top' 'Left')
- n.∆Labels.StartLookingHere←⍎'StartLookingHere'n.∆Form.⎕WC ∆
+ N.∆Labels.StartLookingHere←⍎'StartLookingHere'N.∆Form.⎕WC ∆

  ∆←⊂'Edit'
- ∆,←⊂'Posn'((⊃U.AddPosnAndSize n.∆Labels.StartLookingHere)n.∆H_Gap)
+ ∆,←⊂'Posn'((⊃U.AddPosnAndSize N.∆Labels.StartLookingHere)N.∆H_Gap)
- ∆,←⊂'Size'(⍬(n.∆Form.Size[2]-2×n.∆H_Gap))
+ ∆,←⊂'Size'(⍬(N.∆Form.Size[2]-2×N.∆H_Gap))
- ∆,←⊂'FontObj'n.InputFont
+ ∆,←⊂'FontObj'N.InputFont
  ∆,←⊂'Attach'('Top' 'Left' 'Top' 'Right')
- n.StartLookingHere←⍎'StartLookingHere'n.∆Form.⎕WC ∆
+ N.StartLookingHere←⍎'StartLookingHere'N.∆Form.⎕WC ∆
 ⍝Done
 ~~~

-Note that this time the vertical position of the label is defined by the total of the `Posn` and `Size` of the _Search for_ edit control plus `n.∆V_Gap`.
+Note that this time the vertical position of the label is defined by the total of the `Posn` and `Size` of the _Search for_ edit control plus `N.∆V_Gap`.

 #### The function `GUI.CreateOptionsGroup`

 ~~~
-     ∇ n←CreateOptionsGroup n;∆
+     ∇ N←CreateOptionsGroup N;∆
 [1]    ∆←⊂'Group'
 [2]    ∆,←⊂'Caption' 'Options'
-[3]    ∆,←⊂'Posn'((n.∆V_Gap+⊃U.AddPosnAndSize n.StartLookingHere),n.∆H_Gap)
+[3]    ∆,←⊂'Posn'((N.∆V_Gap+⊃U.AddPosnAndSize N.StartLookingHere),N.∆H_Gap)
 [4]    ∆,←⊂'Size'(300 400)
 [5]    ∆,←⊂'Attach'('Top' 'Left' 'Top' 'Left')
-[6]    n.∆Groups.OptionsGroup←⍎'OptionsGroup'n.∆Form.⎕WC ∆
+[6]    N.∆Groups.OptionsGroup←⍎'OptionsGroup'N.∆Form.⎕WC ∆
 [7]
 [8]    ∆←⊂'Button'
 [9]    ∆,←⊂'Style' 'Check'
-[10]   ∆,←⊂'Posn'(3 1×n.(∆V_Gap ∆H_Gap))
+[10]   ∆,←⊂'Posn'(3 1×N.(∆V_Gap ∆H_Gap))
 [11]   ∆,←⊂'Caption' '&Match case'
-[12]   n.MatchCase←⍎'MatchCase'n.∆Groups.OptionsGroup.⎕WC ∆
+[12]   N.MatchCase←⍎'MatchCase'N.∆Groups.OptionsGroup.⎕WC ∆
 [13]
 [14]   ∆←⊂'Button'
 [15]   ∆,←⊂'Style' 'Check'
-[16]   ∆,←⊂'Posn'((⊃U.AddPosnAndSize n.MatchCase),n.∆H_Gap)
+[16]   ∆,←⊂'Posn'((⊃U.AddPosnAndSize N.MatchCase),N.∆H_Gap)
 [17]   ∆,←⊂'Caption' 'Match &APL name'
-[18]   n.MatchAPLname←⍎'MatchAPLname'n.∆Groups.OptionsGroup.⎕WC ∆
+[18]   N.MatchAPLname←⍎'MatchAPLname'N.∆Groups.OptionsGroup.⎕WC ∆
 [19]
-[20]   AdjustGroupSize n.∆Groups.OptionsGroup
+[20]   AdjustGroupSize N.∆Groups.OptionsGroup
 [21]  ⍝Done
      ∇
 ~~~

-The group as such is assigned to `OptionsGroup` inside `n.∆Groups` as discussed earlier.
+The group as such is assigned to `OptionsGroup` inside `N.∆Groups` as discussed earlier.

 The function calls `AdjustGroupSize` which we therefore need to introduce.